Forbes Interview with Blockstream Founder: How Did Satoshi Nakamoto's First Collaborator Build Bitcoin?

 Compiled by: Luffy, Foresight News

-Blockstream co-founder and CEO Dr. Adam Back is a British cryptographer and computer scientist known for inventing Hashcash in 1997, which later became the foundation of Bitcoin's proof-of-work system.
+Dr. Adam Back, co-founder and CEO of Blockstream, is a British cryptographer and computer scientist known for inventing Hashcash in 1997, which later became the foundation of Bitcoin's proof-of-work system.

 As CEO of Blockstream, Back plays a central role in developing infrastructure and scaling solutions that shape the future of Bitcoin finance.
-Key innovations from Blockstream include the Liquid Network, which is the first sidechain for Bitcoin designed for faster, more private transactions, as well as seamless issuance of digital assets like stablecoins and tokenized real-world assets (RWA).
-Back is well-known in the crypto community for having communicated with the anonymous Bitcoin creator Satoshi Nakamoto before the latter published the groundbreaking white paper in 2008.
+Key innovations from Blockstream include the Liquid Network, which is the first sidechain for Bitcoin designed for faster and more private transactions, as well as the seamless issuance of digital assets like stablecoins and tokenized real-world assets (RWA).
+Back is well-known in the crypto community for having communicated with the anonymous Bitcoin creator Satoshi Nakamoto before the latter wrote the groundbreaking white paper in 2008.

 In this interview, we briefly discussed some of Back's early work on Bitcoin, much of which relates to his work at Blockstream.
 Blockstream has just completed a $210 million convertible bond issuance aimed at creating more functionality based on Bitcoin.